-- a.
-The Act protects people from harassment which happens while one is doing something which is part of their job, even if it does not happen at the workplace or in normal working hours. - b.
-Harassment can be verbal or physical (words or actions), is deliberate and unwanted. - c.
-It can be a one-time thing or a series of incidents. - d.
-If something is harassment, it must be deliberate and unwanted and: - i. be seen by the average person as something that is not part of the job; OR - ii. make a difference to a decision which is part of the job; OR - iii. interfere with the ability to do your job, or block you from getting something; OR - iv. humiliate, embarrass, or insult you; or make you afraid or uncomfortable. - e.
-An employer may be held responsible if an employee harasses someone while doing his or her job if they do not take the proper percautions. - f.
+a.
+The Act protects people from harassment which happens while someone is doing something which is part of their job, even if it does not happen at the workplace or in normal working hours.

+- b.
+Harassment can be verbal or physical (words or actions), deliberate or unwanted. - c.
+It can be a one-time thing or a lot of things in a series. - d.
+If something is harassment, it must be deliberate and unwanted and: - i. be seen by the average person as something that is not part of the job; OR - ii. make a difference to a decision which is part of the job; OR - iii. interfere with the ability to do your job, or block you from getting something; OR - iv. humiliate, embarrass, or insult you or make you afraid or uncomfortable. - e.
+If an employee harasses someone while doing his or her job, then the employer is seen as having done the harassing and can be held responsible for it. - f.
 BUT, if the employer did not consent to the harassing and tried to stop it from happening and, after it did happen, did everything he or she could do to fix the problem, then the employer will not be held responsible. - g.
-An act will only be seen as harassment if the reasonable person would consider it harassment, meaning they would know that the act or words of the accused were unwanted by the complainant. - h.
+An act will only be seen as harassment if an average person would consider it harassing -- that is, they would know that the act or words were unwanted. - h.
 For each case, all of the circumstances must be looked at carefully and without any bias or decisions being made beforehand.